Gikoskos/libvoids/README.md

 ## Building

-Create a new `build` folder in the root of the repository, and run
+To build the static library, create a new `build` folder in the root of the repository, and run

     cmake ..
 from inside that folder.
 For example on a Linux terminal: